Ultikynnys/SourceMapStats/README.md

 # SourceMapStats

 **SourceMapStats** is an end-to-end statistics dashboard for Valve Source / GoldSource games.
-It periodically queries public game servers, stores per-map player counts in a CSV file, and serves an interactive Chart.js dashboard so you can explore which maps are really being played over time.
+It periodically queries public game servers, stores per-map player counts in a DuckDB database, and serves an interactive Chart.js dashboard so you can explore which maps are really being played over time.

 ![screenshot](docs/example.png)